Kloox/ft_vox_42/README.md

 `make` or `make fast` to compile with multiple threads.<br />
 <br />

-If you have the error "fatal error: GL/glu.h: No such file or directory" while installing the libs, you must install the package `libglu1-mesa-dev`.<br/>
+If you encounter the error "fatal error: GL/glu.h: No such file or directory" while installing the libs, you must install the package `libglu1-mesa-dev`.<br/>

 You can now run ft_vox. :)
 </br>